 They call it "comfort food" for a reason: having a delicious treat can fire up the feel-good neurochemicals in your brain.
 Take care to make this an occasional practice, rather than turning to food every time you need a boost.

 Bake a delicious dessert or craft a savory treat.

 Make a special breakfast or meal that reminds you of your childhood.

 Cook yourself your favorite meal.

 Buy your favorite coffee or tea drink from a coffee shop.

 What are the ways you can treat yo’ self this week?

 Do you long for a day to treat yourself, but feel too busy or guilty about taking one?
 Are you struggling with depression and believing that you aren’t worth nurturing?
-At Restored Hope, we’d love to come alongside you on your path to healing from painful thoughts and experiences.
-At our Novi and Ann Arbor therapy offices, we offer counseling to help you experience freedom from depression and anxiety.
-Give us a call at 734.656.8191 or fill out the form here to talk with us today.
+At Restored Hope, I’d love to come alongside you on your path to healing from painful experiences.
+At my Ann Arbor therapy office, I offer counseling to help you experience freedom from depression and anxiety.
+Give me a call at 734.656.8191 or fill out the form here to talk with me today.